 The study medicine, ARV-471 (also known as vepdegestrant), is a type of medicine called a PROTAC protein degrader.
 It is designed to specifically target and destroy the estrogen receptor expressed by the breast cancer tumor cells.
 This prevents estrogen from connecting to the cancer cells which may block estrogen’s effects helping the cancer cells grow.

-Both abemaciclib (given with ARV-471 in Sub-study A) and ribociclib (given with ARV-471 in Sub-study B) are CDK4/6 inhibitors that are approved for the treatment of ER-positive, HER2-negative advanced or metastatic breast cancer.
+Ribociclib (given with ARV-471 in Sub-study B) is a CDK4/6 inhibitor that is approved for the treatment of ER-positive, HER2-negative advanced or metastatic breast cancer.
 CDK4/6 inhibitors are a type of medicine that block two proteins (CDK4 and CDK6) linked to the growth of ER-positive, HER2-negative advanced or metastatic breast cancer cells.
-Samuraciclib (given with ARV-471 in Sub-study C) is a type of medicine called a CDK7 inhibitor, which blocks a protein (CDK7) linked to the growth of certain breast cancers.
-Samuraciclib is being studied for the treatment breast cancer.

 Is this helpful?